laszlourszuly/basic_blockchain/README.md

 1. Verify for each block in the chain that
     1. The nonce produces a hash string that starts with "00"
     1. The produced hash it the same as the "prevHash" field in the next block

+## Topics to Discuss

+* What happens when a peer node has a longer chain than I do, but doesn't have all the transactions that are in my top block?
+* This implementation has a "pull" based synchronization strategy.
+Is that good or bad?
+What other strategies could be better?
+Why?
+* A single node in this implmentation is responsible both for managing transactions and "mining" new blocks.
+Is that really a good idea?
+* How long should a node be allowed to "mine" for a block?
+How will it know when it's time to bail out?
+* *Why* should a node engage in any mining at all?
+What are the incentives?
+Do they differ between different types of blockchain networks (public vs. consortium/private)?

+Please, feel free to rais any further topics or questions in the "Issues" section.